Dstaikos/go-reloaded/docs/analysis.md

 <h1>Analysis</h1>

-<h4> The documents in the ripository will be:
+<h4> The documents in the repository will be:

 • The Go program